Announcements and News

 hands-on learning activity outside of the classroom and to gather

 light pollution data from an international perspective.
 Owners of the

 new Unihedron Sky Quality Meters, SQM-L can monitor and report their

 observing sites' light pollution/ sky brightness to GaN and to

 For further information, see: www.darkskiesnorthwest.org

-The next SAS meeting will be on the third Wednesday of the month at 7:30 p.m. or be there at 7:00 p.m. for pre-meeting refreshments and treats.
+The next SAS meeting will be on the third Wednesday of the month, except January, at 7:30 p.m. or be there at 7:00 p.m. for pre-meeting refreshments and treats.
 No general meeting is ever scheduled for the month of January because the annual Banquet is scheduled for January, and it takes the place of the general monthly meeting.

 A series of open house meetings, held two times each month, began on